Recommended For Hysterectomy

 ● Less blood loss

-● Around 15% of patients will continue to have menstrual bleeding
+● Approximately 15% of patients will keep on have menstrual bleeding

-Total laparoscopic hysterectomy surgery has no known disadvantages.
+Total laparoscopic hysterectomy operation has no known disadvantages.

-The hysterectomy recovery period depends on the technique used.
+The hysterectomy recovery period relies on the method used.
 Patients can leave the hospital in 2 to 5 days.
-Patients can usually return to work in around 10-12 weeks, depending on the nature of their profession.
+Patients can generally turn back to work in approximately 10-12 weeks, relying on the nature of their profession.

 ● Excessive bleeding